nickfrey/BC-transit-tracker/README.md

 Next, we will flash the Transit Tracker firmware to the Matrix Portal board.

 1. Plug the board into your computer.
-2. Hold the "Boot" button on the board and press the "Reset" button at the same time.
-Let go of both buttons.
-The board should now be in flashing mode.
+2. Hold the "Boot" button on the board.
+While continuing to hold "Boot", press "Reset" at the same time, then let go of both buttons.
+The board is now in flashing mode.
-3. Visit the [configuration website](https://countdown-config.horner.tj/flash) and follow the flashing instructions.
+3. Visit the [configuration website](https://countdown-config.horner.tj/flash), press "Prepare new device", then follow the instructions.
-4. Once flashed and connected to Wi-Fi, you can exit the flashing dialogue and press "Next: Configuration".
+4. Once flashed and connected to Wi-Fi, you can exit the flashing dialog and press "Next: Configuration".
 Make sure the board and your computer are on the same network.
 5. Go to "Select feed" and choose the one that corresponds to your transit agency.
 6. Go to "Select routes" and find the stops/routes you are interested in, then press "Save".
 7. You can customize various options in "Customize styles".